How to buy the best fridge

 - Adjustable door racks, so you can create more space if you need to store tall bottles.

-Every fridge has a climate class that tells you the range of room temperatures the fridge is designed to work within.
-In the shop, the climate class will be denoted by letters - we've put these in bold below, along with our explanation of what temperature each class relates to:
+Every fridge has a climate class, which tells you the range of room temperatures it’s designed to work in.
+In the shop, you'll see the climate class denoted by letters – we've put these in bold below, along with our explanation of what temperature each class relates to:

 The two you’re most likely to come across are SN and N. Both work effectively in room temperatures up to 32°C, but only SN-classed models are designed for rooms that get as cold as 10°C. It’s possible for kitchens to reach such chilly temperatures during cold winter months.

 Unless the manufacturer states otherwise, using a fridge outside of its designated range could damage it and invalidate your warranty – which is why you'll struggle to find ones suitable for the garage.

 Regardless of climate class, we test every fridge in room temperatures as high as 32°C and as low as 10°C, as this is how hot and cold in can get in your kitchen at different times of year.

 The worst models struggle to maintain a safe and stable temperature in these conditions, potentially reducing the lifespan of your food.

 Best fridge brands

 We have reviews from all the most popular fridge brands, including: Smeg fridges, Beko fridges, Bosch fridges and Zanussi and Indesit fridges.
 Read our research to discover the most and least reliable fridge brands.

 All fridges need insulation to keep cool.
 This insulation is flammable, so it's essential that it's sufficiently protected in the event of a fire.
 The backing that protects this insulation is currently made from either plastic, metal or aluminium laminate, depending on the make and model of fridge you buy.